bxparks/rpn83p/USER_GUIDE.md

       is required?
 - matrix and vectors
     - I don't know how much matrix functionality is provided by TI-OS SDK.
-    - Making the user-interface reasonable could be a challenge.
+    - Creating a reasonable user-interface in the RPN83P could be a challenge.
-    - I'm not sure that adding matrix functions into a calculator is worth the effort.
-For any non-trivial calculations, it is probably easier to use a desktop computer and application (e.g. MATLAB, Octave, Mathematica).
+    - It is not clear that adding matrix functions into a calculator is worth the effort.
+For non-trivial calculations, it is probably easier to use a desktop computer and application (e.g. MATLAB, Octave, Mathematica).

 <a name="NotPlanned"></a>
 ### Not Planned